 Jobs will with guarantee go down in history as one of the world’s greatest innovators and visionaries.
-So much can be learned from him and I feel that reading his biography is a bit like having him mentoring me on the value of simplification and focus.
+I learned a lot from reading about him.
+Reading his biography feels a bit like having him mentoring me on the value of simplification and focus.

-Here are 5 secrets I learned from the Steve Jobs book:
+Here are 5 things I learned from reading about Steve Jobs:

 One of Steve Jobs’ great strengths was to laser focus on the essentials.
 “Deciding what not to do is as important as deciding what to do” Steve said.
 It’s true for both the company and the products it makes.